William "Jock" Ross: The "Supreme Commander"

 The spokesman for the discontent in the ranks was Spencer.
-To avoid having to answer the charges he violated his own rules against sleeping with the wife of another Comanchero, Ross split the Comancheros into two chapters; the ones unhappy with his leadership, led by Spencer, were assigned to a new chapter in Birchgrove.
+To avoid having to answer the charges that he violated his own rules against sleeping with the wife of another Comanchero, Ross split the Comancheros into two chapters; the ones unhappy with his leadership, led by Spencer, were assigned to a new chapter in Birchgrove.
 The Birchgrove chapter at 105 Louisa Road with Spencer as the chapter president opened in August 1983.
+Shortly afterwards, Ross was involved in an incident when he attempted to enter a pub in Kings Cross while being visibly drunk.
+Ross was refused admittance by the pub's Maori bouncers and was beaten up when he attempted to force his way in.
+Ross called upon all Comancheros to join him in beating up the bouncers in revenge, and was furious when Spencer declared that the Birchgrove chapter would not be involved.
+Spencer's decision to declare his neutrality was in turn sparked by his resentment at being excluded from Ross's wedding, which he took as a personal insult.

+Continuing tensions between the two chapters led to the Birchgrove chapter under Spencer breaking away to join the Bandidos Motorcycle Club in November 1983.
 In February 1984, Ross opened up a new chapter under his leadership in Harris Park.
-Campbell has stated that Ross broke up the Comancheros up to avoid answering the charges that he had violated his own rules against sleeping with the wife of another member.
-Continuing tensions between the two chapters led to the Birchgrove chapter under Spencer breaking away to join the Bandidos Motorcycle Club in November 1983.
 Ross demanded the return of the former Comanchero colours, a demand that was only partially met as a number of the Comanchero colours had been mailed off to Texas, which proved to be a major sore point.
+Ross saw "Caesar" Campbell as the real leader of the Bandidos with Spencer just a puppet president.
+Ross had T-shirts made that featured a photograph of Campbell's face with a X drawn across it along with the caption "Nail Caesar".